 In November 2016, the female polar bear Malik gave birth to two cubs, Nuka and Quilak.
 The two cubs now play and tumble in the spectacular outdoor facility at Aalborg Zoo, much to the delight of the audience.
 You can enjoy the polar bears both indoors and outdoors, on land and in water, and they can be observed via two webcams installed in the outdoor facility 24 hours a day.

 The lonely resident of the polar bear facility at Aalborg Zoo, Malik, didn’t wait in vain, and at last, she was accompanied by the male polar bear Lars.
-For long, Aalborg Zoo worked hard to find a suitable male, and they eventually chose the 21-year-old Lars from Rostock Zoo.
-Lars isn’t just any polar bear, as he is the father of the world-famous Knut from the Zoo in Berlin.
-The birth of Knut was the first to be livestreamed, and the phenomenon has later been copied at several Zoos – even in Aalborg, where the births of the cubs Milak and Augo were livestreamed via webcam in 2008 and 2010.
+Aalborg Zoo worked hard to find a suitable male, and they eventually chose the 21-year-old Lars from Rostock Zoo.
+Lars isn’t just any polar bear; he is the father of the world-famous Knut from the Berlin Zoo.
+The birth of Knut was the first polar bear birth ever to be livestreamed, and the phenomenon has later been copied at several other zoos – even in Aalborg, where the births of the cubs Milak and Augo were livestreamed via webcam in 2008 and 2010.

 Malik and Lars enjoyed each other’s company, and played and tumbled in the outdoor facilities in Aalborg Zoo.
 The dream was for Malik to become pregnant as soon as possible, so Aalborg Zoo would be able to present polar bear cubs once again.
 Already in November 2016, the dream came true when Malik gave birth to Nuka and Quilak.

 The polar bear facility is among the finest facilities in the world.
 The design is primarily based on the bears’ behaviour.
 Secondarily, it is adjusted to meet a public request of observing the polar bears in a new way.
-The facility has 8 integrated windows where the public can follow the polar bears on land and in/under water.
+The facility has 8 integrated windows where the public can watch the polar bears on land and in/under water - without causing the bears any distress or discomfort.

-• That the polar bear is the largest land carnivore on Earth, and that the largest polar bear recorded weighed 1,000 kg?
+• That the polar bear is the largest land carnivore on Earth, and that the largest polar bear recorded weighed 1,000 kg (2,200 lbs)?

 • That polar bears and the brown bear are so closely related that they are able to mate?